Skardu: Medieval history

-In the 14th century, Muslim scholars from Kashmir crossed Baltistan's mountains to spread Islam.
-The Noorbakshia Sufi order further propagated the faith in Baltistan, and Islam became dominant by the end of the 17th century.
-With the passage of time a large number also converted to Shia Islam and a few converted to Sunni Islam.
+In the 14th century, Muslim scholars from Central Asia and Iran crossed Baltistan's mountains to spread Islam.
+According to Balti traditions, both Hamdani and Nurbakhsh visited the region.
+The Noorbakhshia Sufi order further propagated the faith in Baltistan, notably due to the missionary efforts of Mir Shams-ud-Din Araqi, and Islam became dominant by the end of the 17th century.
+With the passage of time, a majority also converted to Shi'a Islam, while a few converted to Sunni Islam.
+Sikhs traditionally believe that Guru Nanak, the founder of Sikhism, visited Skardu during his second udasi journey between 1510 and 1515.